bbrowning/crc-operator/README.md

 ## Create a CRC cluster

-The operator is still a work-in-progress, so for now you'll need the helper `crcStart.sh` script to actually get a CRC cluster up.

 Clone this repo, copy your OpenShift pull secret into a file called `pull-secret`, and run the commands below.
 You can substitute any name for your CRC cluster in place of `my-cluster` and any namespace in